 - International subdomains

-The first option available to businesses looking to expand abroad is the ‘Subfolder’ route.
+Not only do subdirectories allow you to structure and organise domestic-targeted content, they are also the first option available to businesses looking to expand abroad.
 This option involves having the company domain sit on a .com generic top level domain (gTLD), as this is the industry standard for international sites.

-The website would then require separate subfolders on the domain to target different markets, such as:
+The website would then require separate subdirectories on the domain to target different markets, such as: